 Fishkeeping is no different.

-It’s important to decide how much time you want to spend on fishkeeping, before you decide on the fish species you want to keep, and the size of your tank.
+you decide on the fish species you want to keep, and the size of your tank.

 It’s pointless buying exotic species if you only have a few spare minutes a week to spend caring for them.